Greater Moldova: Development of the concept

 Political and cultural cooperation between the distinct provinces, with special reference to a reconstituted Moldavia, also appeared in other contexts.
 A manuscript left by the Bukovinian folklorist Simion Florea Marian, who died in 1907, noted that: "cut off from Moldavia, like a daughter from her mother, [Bukovina] sobs over her torments.
 Forgotten for a while, and even now unfamiliar to Romanians from the other provinces, she has developed, as much as it was possible, [...] in all branches of national culture, by carving out her own path."
 In Bessarabia, cultural isolation gave way to Russification—as noted in 1888 by the Greco-Bessarabian merchant Pericles Rodocanachi, "not since 1812 have we witnessed such brutal efforts to Russianize Romanian peasants from this part of Moldavia that has been kidnapped by the Moskals".
 By 1906, Pavel Krushevan, who championed Russian nationalism in Bessarabia, had accused Pavel Dicescu, a leader of the "Romaniaphile" boyars, of scheming to "adjoin Bessarabia with Moldavia."
 A moment of pan-Romanian solidarity in protest occurred in 1912, when Russia celebrated the centennial of Bessarabia's annexation.
 In Bessarabia itself, Gheorghe Tudor defied Russian censorship with a short-lived magazine, Făclia Țării.
 In it, Tudor spoke of "Moldavians from across the Prut" and "Romanians from across the Prut" being more enlightened than the "Bessarabians", whom Russian rule had left uneducated; he also noted: "Romanians [...] have brought together Moldavians from all countries to increase the Moldavians' education" (Romînii [...] au făcut o unire între moldovenii din toate țările ca sî lărgeascî învățătura între moldoveni).

-The Kingdom entered World War I in 1916 under the condition that other territories, precisely Bukovina and Transylvania (both in Austria-Hungary), be handed over to it; Bessarabia was excluded from this.
-During the preceding interval, as well as during the Romanian Campaign, debates split Romanian nationalists among those who favored the Allies, and therefore unification with Transylvania, and partisans of the Central Powers, who stood for recovering Bessarabia.
+During the first two years of World War I, while Romania maintained neutrality, a political battle took place between supporters of the Central Powers and the Entente.
+The former category included Bessarabian leftists such as Axinte Frunză, who wanted Romania to focus her efforts on defeating the Russians; at the time, Frunză revived claims that Russia intended to annex most of Romanian Moldavia, down to the Siret.
+The Romanian Kingdom ultimately entered the war in 1916 as en Entente ally.
+This move took place under the condition that other territories, precisely Bukovina and Transylvania (both in Austria-Hungary), be handed over to it; Bessarabia was excluded from this.
+During the subsequent Romanian Campaign, debates still split Romanian nationalists among those who favored the Entente, and therefore unification with Transylvania, and partisans of the Central Powers, who stood for recovering Bessarabia.
 According to historian Nicolae Iorga, a native Moldavian who sided with the former camp, his adversaries were "exploiting" Moldavian irrendentism: "They cut the Romanian ideal meridian-wise and have said: Moldavians, don't think of Transylvania, it's your duty to think of Bessarabia! [...]
 And that's not because they had longed for either Bessarabia or Transylvania, but because they make use, and will always readily make use, of some of our right, so as to destroy the remainder of our right."